 A Metropolis of Three Cities was prepared concurrently with the NSW Government's Future Transport Strategy 2056 and Infrastructure NSW's State Infrastructure Strategy 2018-2038 to integrate land use, transport and infrastructure across the region.
 In this context, all the transport initiatives outlined in the North District Plan are sourced from the former strategy.
 The North District Plan informs local strategic planning statements and local environmental plans, the assessment of planning proposals as well as community strategic plans and policies.
 The document assists councils to plan for and support growth and change, and aligns their local planning strategies to place-based outcomes.
-The Plan includes a snapshot of the Ryde LGA (refer to Appendix B).

 This guides the decisions of State agencies and informs the private sector and the wider community of approaches to manage growth and change.
 Within the North District Plan, the four theme areas covering planning priorities are: infrastructure and collaboration, liveability, productivity, and sustainability.
 Relevant objectives, strategies and actions from A Metropolis of Three Cities are embedded in each of the planning priorities, to integrate the North District's challenges and opportunities with the Greater Sydney vision.
 The importance of collaboration by councils under 100 Resilient Cities (and being facilitated through the Resilient Sydney strategy, adopted in late 2018) is recognised in the North District Plan within the resilience section of the sustainability theme.

-2.4 Local strategic plans -City of Ryde
+2.4 Local strategic plans - City of Ryde